-Use vertical structures, such as an arbor, pergola, or porch supports, and you'll have your patriotic color scheme climbing the walls.
-Plant a climbing red rose and train it on a white-painted upright support, then add blue-violet clematis or hang a cheery birdhouse painted in blue and white checks.
+Use vertical structures—such as an arbor, pergola, or porch supports—and you'll have your patriotic outdoor decorations climbing the walls.
+Plant a climbing red rose and train it on a white-painted upright support, then add blue-violet clematis or hang a cheery birdhouse painted in blue-and-white checks.

 Make an outdoor tabletop vignette with flea market finds.
-Fill an old gas can with cut flowers and place atop a braided red, white, and blue placemat.
+Fill an old gas can with cut flowers and place atop a braided red, white, and blue place mat.
 If your vintage container is not watertight, insert a small vase inside to hold the water before adding the flowers.
-Choose flowers such as these black-eyed Susans that contrast with your color scheme, or select red dianthus, white alstroemeria, or blue hydrangeas to match your palette.
+Choose flowers such as these black-eyed Susans that contrast with your color scheme, or select red dianthus, white alstroemeria, or blue hydrangea to match your palette.

 Decorate your porch or patio like a permanent fireworks display.
-Attach metal painted stars to the house front or fence and drape a table in a star-spangled tablecloth.
-Toss star-printed pillows on the chairs and accent the table with red-, white-, and blue-striped candles that look more like Roman candles ready to explode into a sparkling display.
+Attach painted metal stars to the house front or fence, and drape a table in a star-spangled tablecloth.
+Toss star-printed pillows on the chairs, and accent the table with red-, white-, and blue-stripe candles that look like Roman candles ready to explode into a sparkling display.

 Table decorations in red, white, and blue make a fabulous seasonal celebration.
-Ground each place setting with blue denim placemats, strips of striped ribbon, and bandanna napkins.
-Top stacked blue and white plates with enameled red buckets lined with map-printed paper and fill with soft rolls or baguettes.
+Ground each place setting with blue denim place mats, strips of striped ribbon, and bandana napkins.
+Top stacked blue and white plates with enameled red buckets lined with map-printed paper, and fill with soft rolls or baguettes.
 A jaunty red-and-white rabbit weathervane makes a charming folk art centerpiece when flanked with white lilies in blue sap buckets.
-String pierced paper lanterns on a multisocket lantern cord and suspend from the porch ceiling with cup hooks.
+String pierced paper lanterns on a multisocket lantern cord, and suspend from the porch ceiling with cup hooks.

 Serve a simple snack or dessert at your gathering that fits in with your red, white, and blue theme.
 "Simple helpings of fresh-picked red raspberries, strawberries, and blueberries work just as well as a snack for the kids as they do for an elegant dessert with friends," Yoest says.
 Serve them in cones made of rolled parchment with whipped cream on ice for dipping.

-"Use white-painted lattice at the end of a porch or deck to serve as walls," Yoest says.
+"Use white-painted lattice at the end of a porch or deck to serve as a wall," Yoest says.
 The lattice encloses the space, adding a level of privacy without blocking the view.
-"Then add flowering plants, pillows, a tablecloth and striped rug in red, white, and blue, hang some twinkle lights, and your look is complete."
+"Then add flowering plants, pillows, a tablecloth, and a striped rug in red, white, and blue; hang some twinkle lights and your look is complete."

 An entire color scheme is encapsulated in this pretty porch vignette.
 A painted blue rocker rests on a hand-painted blue-and-white floorcloth.
 A gorgeous red-and-white quilt is draped across the rocker, ready for use on a breezy evening.
-A white distressed table holds a navy planter filled with grass, while a red-ticking striped pillow sits nearby to offer additional comfort.
+A white distressed table holds a navy planter filled with grass, while a red ticking-stripe pillow sits nearby to offer additional comfort.

-Give iconic outdoor furniture a new character with paint.
-Here, a pair of old Adirondack chairs acquire a facelift with blue paint.
+Give iconic outdoor furniture new character with paint.
+Here, old Adirondack chairs acquire a facelift with blue paint.
 A matching settee gets a striped paint treatment with red and white.
 Add patterned cushions to the blue chairs and solid red ones to the striped piece for increased softness and comfort.

 Layered in red, white, and blue, any outdoor space becomes patriotic.
-Set the scene by hanging a flag (hang the union—blue field—at the top left as it is viewed from the street or yard).
+Set the scene by hanging a flag (hang the blue field at the top left as it is viewed from the street or yard).
 Striped fabric, gathered and tied to the porch railing with heavy blue yarn, recalls classic bunting.